Does Medicare Cover Chiropractic Services?

 • Joint manipulation

-Despite the breadth of chiropractic treatments, Medicare’s coverage is specific and limited.
+Despite the breadth of chiropractic treatments, Medicare’s coverage may be specific and limited.

 Chiropractic Services Not Covered by Medicare

-Chiropractic services, specifically for spinal subluxation – a condition where the spine’s vertebrae are misaligned – are covered by Medicare through manual manipulation.
-Yet, once the spine is realigned, ongoing or maintenance chiropractic care is not included in the coverage.
+Chiropractic services, specifically for spinal subluxation – a condition where the spine’s vertebrae are misaligned – may be covered by Medicare through manual manipulation.
+Yet, once the spine is realigned, ongoing or maintenance chiropractic care might not be included in the coverage.

-The coverage hinges on medical necessity, implying that to qualify, the treatment has to be crucial for diagnosing or addressing a medical condition and its symptoms, conforming to established medical standards.
+The coverage will likely hinge on medical necessity, implying that to qualify, the treatment has to be crucial for diagnosing or addressing a medical condition and its symptoms, conforming to established medical standards.

 Spinal Subluxation and Medicare

 Spinal subluxation is a condition where the alignment, movement, and physiological function of the spine deviate from the normal structural condition.
-This misalignment can cause pain, discomfort, and other health issues.
-Medicare recognizes spinal subluxation as a condition that can be addressed through chiropractic care.
+This misalignment might cause pain, discomfort, and other health issues.
+Medicare will likely recognize spinal subluxation as a condition that could be addressed through chiropractic care.

-The coverage provided by Medicare is specifically for spinal subluxation that can be treated through manual manipulation, a technique where the practitioner uses their hands or a device to apply a controlled thrust to the misaligned joint of the spine.
+The coverage provided by Medicare may be specifically for spinal subluxation that could be treated through manual manipulation, a technique where the practitioner uses their hands or a device to apply a controlled thrust to the misaligned joint of the spine.

-However, it’s important to note that the coverage provided by Medicare is limited only to treatment for spinal subluxation and does not extend to preventive chiropractic care.
+However, it’s important to note that the coverage provided by Medicare may only be limited to treatment for spinal subluxation and does not extend to preventive chiropractic care.

 Manual Manipulation of the Spine

 Manual manipulation of the spine is a chiropractic technique that involves using hands or a device to apply a controlled thrust to a joint of the spine.
 The force applied may vary, but it’s intended to move the joint beyond its natural range of motion.
-This represents the main treatment for spinal subluxation that Medicare covers.
+This will likely represent the main treatment for spinal subluxation that Medicare covers.

 This technique aims to realign the vertebrae to their original position and alleviate nerve compression.
-This helps address the pain and stiffness associated with spinal subluxation.
-However, keep in mind that once the spine is realigned, Medicare doesn’t offer coverage for ongoing or maintenance chiropractic care.
+This could help address the pain and stiffness associated with spinal subluxation.
+However, keep in mind that once the spine is realigned, Medicare might not offer coverage for ongoing or maintenance chiropractic care.

 Chiropractic Services Not Covered by Medicare

-While Medicare covers chiropractic care for spinal subluxation, it does not provide blanket coverage for all chiropractic services.
-There are specific services, particularly preventive visits and alternative treatments, which are not covered by Medicare.
-Understanding these limitations can help you avoid any unexpected out-of-pocket costs.
+While Medicare may cover chiropractic care for spinal subluxation, it does not provide blanket coverage for all chiropractic services.
+There may be specific services, particularly preventive visits and alternative treatments, that might not be covered by Medicare.
+Understanding these potential limitations could help you avoid any unexpected out-of-pocket costs.

 How many chiropractic visits does medicare cover in a year

-Preventive chiropractic visits, intended to prevent illnesses or disorders, are not covered by Medicare.
-This aligns with Medicare’s focus on specific doctors’ services, outpatient care, and medical supplies.
-Moreover, Medicare excludes alternative treatments such as massage therapy and acupuncture, which are sometimes provided by chiropractors as part of their services.
+Preventive chiropractic visits, intended to prevent illnesses or disorders, may not be covered by Medicare.
+This could align with Medicare’s focus on specific doctors’ services, outpatient care, and medical supplies.
+Moreover, Medicare may exclude alternative treatments such as massage therapy and acupuncture, which may be sometimes provided by chiropractors as part of their services.

 Preventive Visits and Alternative Treatments

-The absence of Medicare coverage for preventive chiropractic visits can seem paradoxical, especially since prevention is a cornerstone of healthcare.
+The absence of Medicare coverage for preventive chiropractic visits might seem paradoxical, especially since prevention is a cornerstone of healthcare.

 However, Medicare has specific rules and regulations that govern its coverage.
-For chiropractic care, Medicare’s coverage is limited to only cover manual manipulation of the spine for the correction of a subluxation.
+For chiropractic care, Medicare’s coverage will likely limited to only cover manual manipulation of the spine for the correction of a subluxation.

-It should also be highlighted that Medicare doesn’t offer coverage for alternative treatments such as massage therapy and acupuncture.
-Although these services are beneficial, they don’t meet the ‘medically necessary’ criteria under Medicare’s stipulations for chiropractic care.
-As such, they are not included in Medicare’s coverage for chiropractic care.
+It should also be highlighted that Medicare might not offer coverage for alternative treatments such as massage therapy and acupuncture.
+Although these services could be beneficial, they don’t meet the ‘medically necessary’ criteria under Medicare’s stipulations for chiropractic care.
+As such, they will likely not be included in Medicare’s coverage for chiropractic care.

 The Role of X-rays and Diagnostic Tests

-Another crucial aspect to consider is the role of X-rays and diagnostic tests in chiropractic care.
-You might wonder why these tests, which are commonly used in medical treatments, are excluded from Medicare coverage when ordered by a chiropractor.
+Another aspect to consider may be the role of X-rays and diagnostic tests in chiropractic care.
+You might wonder why these tests, which are commonly used in medical treatments, may be excluded from Medicare coverage when ordered by a chiropractor.

-This is due to Medicare’s restriction of chiropractic coverage to manual manipulation of the spine for subluxation correction, without encompassing additional diagnostics or treatments.
+This may be due to Medicare’s restriction of chiropractic coverage to manual manipulation of the spine for subluxation correction, without encompassing additional diagnostics or treatments.

 In essence, Medicare does not provide any exceptions for the coverage of X-rays and diagnostic tests ordered by chiropractors.
-This includes the CPT 98943 code for chiropractic treatments to extraspinal regions and any diagnostic tests prescribed by chiropractors, such as X-rays, for the treatment of spinal subluxation.
+This could include the CPT 98943 code for chiropractic treatments to extraspinal regions and any diagnostic tests prescribed by chiropractors, such as X-rays, for the treatment of spinal subluxation.

-Understanding the costs associated with chiropractic care under Medicare is equally important.
+Understanding the costs that may be associated with chiropractic care under Medicare is just as important as the coverage.
 There are three primary cost-related aspects to consider: the annual Part B deductible, the coinsurance payment, and the Medicare-approved amount for chiropractic care.

-The annual deductible for Medicare Part B in relation to chiropractic services is $240 in 2025.
-Once this deductible is met, Medicare begins providing coverage for these services.
-Once the deductible is met, individuals are accountable for a 20 percent coinsurance payment for chiropractic care under Medicare.
+Once the annual deductible for Medicare Part B has been met, Medicare begins providing coverage for these services.
+Once the deductible is met, individuals might be accountable for at least 20 percent of coinsurance payment for chiropractic care under Medicare.

 Does medicare part b cover chiropractors

-Medicare Part B then covers the remaining 80 percent of the Medicare-approved amount.
-This approved amount is determined by the Physician Fee Schedule, which takes into account the maximum therapeutic benefit achievable for a given condition.
+Medicare Part B may then cover the remaining 80 percent of the Medicare-approved amount.
+This approved amount will likely be determined by the Physician Fee Schedule, which considers the maximum therapeutic benefit achievable for a given condition.

 Meeting the Deductible

 The annual Part B deductible for Medicare is an important aspect of understanding your potential costs.
-For 2025, this deductible is set at $240.
 This deductible must be met before Medicare begins providing coverage for chiropractic services.

-Virtually any item or service covered by Medicare Part B will be considered in meeting the deductible, including medicare cover for:
+Virtually any item or service covered by Medicare Part B could be considered in meet the deductible, which may include medicare coverage for:

 • Clinical research